BofA CEO Moynihan bank's highest-paid executive for first time

-(Reuters) - Bank of America Corp (BAC.N) Chief Executive and Chairman Brian Moynihan received a higher year-end compensation award for 2015 than any other executive at the bank, the first time this has happened since he took the top job in 2010.
+March 17 (Reuters) - Bank of America Corp Chief Executive and Chairman Brian Moynihan received a higher year-end compensation award in 2015 than any other executive at the bank, the first time this has happened since he took the top job in 2010.

-In each of the previous years Thomas Montag, the bank’s chief operating officer, received a larger pay package than Moynihan.
-New York-based Montag oversees Bank of America’s investment bank, including its securities businesses.
+In each of the previous years Thomas Montag, currently the bank’s chief operating officer, had received a larger pay package than Moynihan.
+Montag oversees Bank of America’s investment bank, including its securities businesses.

-Moynihan received cash and stock valued at $16 million in 2015, compared with $15.5 million for Montag, according to a regulatory filing on Thursday.
+Moynihan received cash and stock valued at $16 million in 2015, compared to $15.5 million for Montag, according to a regulatory filing on Thursday.
+(1.usa.gov/22px57O)

 Moynihan fought off a shareholder campaign last year to strip him of the chairmanship.
 Some shareholders were upset that the bank had unilaterally changed its bylaws in 2014 to allow Moynihan to hold both the CEO and chairman roles after investors had voted in 2009 to separate them.